 No, we’re not talking office button-ups, here.
 The button and snap-up shirts worn at rodeos can be simple or flaunt some Western flare.
 Go for a plaid pattern or look for something with embroidery along the shoulders and collar.
 If it’s too hot for one of these rancher-inspired shirts, keep your cowboy look casual with a simple tee.

 What is Western jewelry?
-Think: turquois, leather and fringe.
+Think: turquoise, leather and fringe.
 Western-style jewelry usually incorporates one of these things, sometimes combining all three into one piece.
-Turquois stones, earrings and necklaces with a fringed or tasseled look and jewelry that incorporates natural leather are all completely rodeo-appropriate (and encouraged).
+Turquoise stones, earrings and necklaces with a fringed or tasseled look and jewelry that incorporates natural leather are all completely rodeo-appropriate (and encouraged).

 When it comes to rodeo fashion, belt buckles are big.
 Both literally and in the sense that many rodeo-goers wear them.
 Don’t be caught without one of these rodeo style staples.
 And be sure to tuck in your shirt so your belt buckle can have its moment in the sun.